 Additional support for Passport students

-Forty-three colleges throughout Washington have committed to developing a viable plan for providing support services to students who are eligible for Passport.
+Forty-four colleges throughout Washington have committed to developing a viable plan for providing support services to students who are eligible for Passport.
 These colleges have a designated support staff (DSS) person to help Passport to College students navigate through college.

 To apply, complete the Passport Consent Form.